TREC 20-18 Β· Mandatory Jan 2025 Β· Official Texas Forms

 Who's buying?

 Enter full legal names exactly as they should appear on the contract.
-We'll also collect your contact info for the Notices section (§21).
+We'll also collect your contact info for the Notices section.

-💡 Legal Name RequiredUse your full legal first name as it appears on your government-issued ID.
-This is how title will be issued at closing.
+πŸ’‘ Legal Name RequiredUse your full legal first name as it appears on your government-issued ID.

-💡 Co-Buyer / SpouseIf buying with a spouse, partner, or co-investor, enter their full legal name here.
-Both names will appear on the contract and deed.
+πŸ’‘ Co-Buyer / SpouseIf buying with a spouse, partner, or co-investor, enter their full legal name here.
 Leave blank if buying alone.

-💡 Where to Find the Seller's NameCheck the MLS listing, county appraisal district (CAD) tax records, or ask the listing agent.
-Enter all owners exactly as listed — often "John Smith and Jane Smith" for married couples.
+πŸ’‘ Where to Find the Seller's NameCheck the MLS listing, county appraisal district tax records, or ask the listing agent.

-💡 This information goes in Section 21 of the contract so the seller and their agent know where to send official notices.
+πŸ’‘ This information goes in Section 21 so the seller and their agent know where to send official notices.
 Use your current mailing address.

 The property

-💡 Start Typing the AddressType the street address and select from the dropdown.
+πŸ’‘ Start Typing the AddressType the street address and select from the dropdown.
 City, county, state, and zip will fill in automatically.
-This is the address that will appear on the TREC contract.

-📋 2025 Update (TREC 20-18 §4C): Natural resource leases now include geothermal energy by law.
+πŸ“‹ 2025 Update (TREC 20-18 Β§4C): Natural resource leases now include geothermal energy by law.
 This is automatically noted in your contract.

 Are you aware of any leases on this property?